 The Urban Food Observatory Professor Caroline Orfila is leading a hub for multidisciplinary research, which draws together researchers and stakeholders with an interest in food, nutrition and health.
 The Observatory is exploring new approaches to tackle challenges associated with urban food consumption and its economic, health and social consequences.
 The Observatory adopts a food systems approach that encompasses urban farming and distribution, innovative manufacturing and consumer behaviour.

 Leeds resilience to climate change Dr Paola Sakai is leading work with stakeholders across the Leeds City Region.
-They have developed a number of scenarios for the future of the Leeds food system which are laid out in a brief following a Leeds Food System Scenarios Workshop.
+They are developing a series of workshops to lay the foundations for action towards enabling a climate resilience food system that promotes health, sustainability and food security.
+They have developed a number of scenarios for the future of the Leeds food system which are laid out in a brief following the first Leeds Food System Scenarios Workshop.
+A second workshop Leeds Food System Pathway identified the key priorities for action, which were laid out in a policy brief delivered to the Climate Emergency Advisory Committee.

 Food procurement Led by Dr Eleonora Morganti and funded by the N8, the project focuses on the impact of both Brexit and climate change on food supply chains at a city level.
 This project is developed by academics and experts working on local supply chains, public procurement legal frameworks and sustainable food partnerships.
 The Universities of Leeds and Lancaster are working together to map the context of city level procurement in both cities, focusing in key anchor institutions, such as schools and hospitals.